Thomas Ford (minister): Expulsion from post at University of Oxford

+Exile abroad

-Soon afterwards Ford was invited by the magistrates of Plymouth to become their lecturer.
+Soon afterwards the magistrates of Plymouth, New England, invited Ford to become their lecturer.
 Laud procured letters from the king forbidding the townsmen to elect Ford on pain of his majesty's displeasure, and another to the Bishop of Exeter, commanding him not to admit him in case he should be elected.
-Ford went abroad as chaplain to an English regiment under the command of Colonel George Fleetwood, in the service of Gustavus Adolphus.
-He travelled with the colonel into Germany, and was for some time in garrison at Stode and Elbing.
-The English merchants at Hamburg invited him to be their minister, but he returned home.
-He was instituted to the rectory of Aldwinkle All Saints, Northamptonshire, 18 October 1637, a preferment which he owed to Sir Myles Fleetwood.
+Ford eventually went to Germany as chaplain to an English regiment under the command of Colonel George Fleetwood, in the service of Gustavus Adolphus and he spent some time in garrison at Stode and Elbing.
+The English merchants at Hamburg invited him to be their minister, but he declined this offer.

+Return to England

+He returned to England in late 1637 and served at the rectory of Aldwinkle All Saints, Northamptonshire.

-In 1640 he was elected proctor for the clergy of the diocese of Peterborough in the convocation which framed the so-called et cetera oath.
-He held his rectory for ten years; but on the outbreak of the First English Civil War, after a short stay at Exeter, he retired to London, and was chosen minister of St Faith under St Paul's, and in 1644, on the death of Oliver Bowles, a member of the Westminster Assembly.
-Ford afterwards settled at Exeter, where he exercised an evangelical ministry.
-He preached in the choir of Exeter Cathedral, as his brother pastors, Lewis Stucley and Thomas Mall, did in the nave.
-Calamy relates that in 1649, Major-general John Desborough, who quartered there, expelled Ford for refusing the engagement.
+In 1640 he was elected proctor for the clergy of the diocese of Peterborough in the convocation which framed the so-called et cetera oath; he stayed there for ten years, until the outbreak of the First English Civil War.
+He then moved to London, and was chosen minister of St Faith under St Paul's, and in 1644, on the death of Oliver Bowles, a member of the Westminster Assembly.
+Ford afterwards settled at Exeter, where he exercised an evangelical ministry and he preached in the choir of Exeter Cathedral.

+Later expulsions and reinstatements

+The historian Edmund Calamy notes that in 1649, Major-general John Desborough, who quartered there, expelled Ford for refusing the engagement.

 He was appointed minister of St. Lawrence, Exeter, and also acted as an assistant-commissioner for Devon.

 The enforcement of the Act of Uniformity 1662 obliged him to desist from preaching publicly.
 A year later he was compelled by the Oxford Act to move to Exmouth, about nine miles from Exeter, where he lived very privately.

 When the Declaration of Indulgence came out he returned to Exeter, but in feeble health.
-He died in December 1674, in his seventy-sixth year, and was buried on the 28th in St. Lawrence's Church, Exeter, near his wife, Bridget Fleetwood, and several of his children.
+He died in December 1674, in his seventy-sixth year, and was buried on the 28th in St. Lawrence's Church, Exeter.

+Family

+He was married to Bridget Fleetwood, and they had several children.